ItzCoolllllll/Carrot-website/ourcompany.md

 One special thing in our 'company' is: **we have two chairpersons**

-The following is our name with our position and some introductions
+The following is our name with our position and some brief introductions

 ```css
 Chairperson     : Carrot De Adrian (Founder)